‘Get Out’ Semi-Sequels: Jordan Peele To Explore Taboos In More ‘Social Thrillers’

 “I’ve been working on these premises about these different social demons, these innately human monsters that are woven into the fabric of how we think and how we interact, and each one of my movies is going to be about a different one of these social demons.”

-By partnering with huge movie studios like Universal in the wake of Get Out, Peele is really upping his credibility, which will in turn help him make his social thriller ambitions a reality.
+By partnering with huge movie studios like Universal in the wake of Get Out, Peele is really upping his credibility, which will, in turn, help him make his social thriller ambitions a reality.